DIRECTORS: Sharon Brasel, John Carr

 COVID19 POLICY: Please refer to our COVID19 policy by clicking here

-EVENTS: Singles, Men's Doubles, Women's Doubles, Any Doubles, 4-Person Teams
+EVENTS: Singles, Men's Doubles, Women's Doubles, Any Doubles, Foresomes

-Team captains should check their team number, check-in times, and venue approximately 2 weeks prior to the games on-line.
+Team captains should check their team number and check-in times approximately 2 weeks prior to the games on-line.
 This information and any changes will also be available in the Sports Lounge in the Dixie Convention Center.

 Monday: Check-in at 7:45am.
 Play starts at 8:00am